Core concepts

 To create a stick table, you can either:

-For each stick-table directive that you add to your configuration, the load balancer provisions a new storage area, which is similar to a table in a relational database where each table holds its own set of records.
+The load balancer allocates a new storage area for each stick-table directive that you add to your configuration.
+This action is similar to a table in a relational database where each table holds its own set of records.
+Each record is identified by its key and associated with whatever data items you define.

 haproxy